 Office 365 Business offers a fully comprehensive range of Microsoft Office Applications, in addition to Microsoft Exchange Online and Unified Communications through Skype for Business, all for an affordable fixed ‘per user’ monthly subscription fee.
 Despite this, there are many Organisations that still haven’t embraced Office 365 Business!

 We present the many Commercial and Financial advantages that Organisations of all sizes will benefit from when they switch to Office 365 Business.

-This article will prove beneficial to Office Managers, internal IT Managers, or anyone else that is looking to present a Business Case for adopting Office 365 Business directly to their Line Manager, Director or a board of Directors.
+This article will prove beneficial to Office Managers, internal IT Managers, or anyone else that is looking to present an Office 365 Business Case directly to their Line Manager, Director or a board of Directors.

 What is Office 365 Business?

 Microsoft Office 365 Business is a Cloud-based Microsoft subscription service that includes a full portfolio of Microsoft Office applications, in addition to email services (Hosted Exchange) online productivity services (like Hosted SharePoint) Cloud storage and Unified Communications (messaging, web conferencing, VoIP etc.)

 The Microsoft Office Applications that you’ve used on your PC and Mac in the past are all available through Office 365 Business.
 These apps can be used online through your Web browser and they can also be downloaded locally to use on your PC or Mac.
 There are also mobile App versions available to download for iOS, Windows mobile and Android.